The list of Tekken

 - Ass Kicks You: Flying sit-down splash, by extension of him originally being a Moveset Clone of the Jacks.

 - Bears Are Bad News: Especially for Paul.

 - Cool Pet: For Heihachi.
 Notably, Heihachi gets a few Pet the Dog moments around Kuma.

-- Exactly What It Says on the Tin and Species Surname: Kuma means "bear" in Japanese.
+- Species Surname: Kuma means "bear" in Japanese.

-- Fartillery: Starting in Tekken 3, an unblockable move that's a One-Hit KO with pitiful range and huge windup.
+- Fartillery: He has one as an unblockable move that's a One-Hit KO with pitiful range and huge windup.

 - Generation Xerox: The 20+ year Time Skip helps.